Every parent Googles school rankings. Almost none factor in what the district actually costs to live in.

 Tang Group Real Estate compiles and maintains this comparison of Central New Jersey school districts using data from Niche 2026 rankings, the NJ Division of Taxation's 2025 effective property tax rate tables, and current MLS market data.
 The 15 districts covered span Somerset County, Middlesex County, Mercer County, and Morris County.

 As of March 2026, the highest-ranked Central NJ district is West Windsor-Plainsboro (#2 statewide, A+), followed by Princeton (#6, A+) and South Brunswick (#14, A+).
-Effective property tax rates range from 1.45% in Cranbury to 3.37% in Montgomery.
+Effective property tax rates range from 1.75% in Franklin to 2.58% in Somerville.
 Median home prices span from approximately $350K in Hamilton to $900K+ in Princeton.
 New construction is available in 11 of the 15 districts.

 This page is designed to help relocating families, H-1B visa holders, and NYC commuters compare the real cost of living in each school district — not just the school ranking.
 For detailed information about individual districts, see our guides on Hillsborough schools, Montgomery schools, and WW-P vs Montgomery.